-Keeping a positive attitude not only helps throughout the study process but also during the exam, keep telling yourself you can do it and you will!
+Keeping a positive attitude not only helps throughout the study process but also during the exam.
+Keep telling yourself you can do it, and you will!

 3. Correct Poor Study Habits

 You will need to assess and correct any bad studying habits that you may have acquired over the years.
-Studying for the CMA requires a regular study regime.
+Studying for the CMA requires a regular study regimen.
 If you are a last minute studier, you will need to channel your inner self-discipline and throw out those old and useless study techniques.

 4. Get Yourself a Study Coach